• Skip to main content

 Using the Mai Grid Post Block

 Another option if you have an online shop set up through WooCommerce is to use the Mai Grid Post block to display your products.
-This has the benefit of still allowing your art to be on display visually appealing way while bringing visitors right to the product for purchase upon clicking.
+This has the benefit of still allowing your art to be on display in a visually appealing way while bringing visitors right to the product for purchase upon clicking.

 The below example shows our artist WordPress themes and utilizes two Mai Grid blocks placed inside a Columns block.